ibpsa/project1-boptest/forecast/README.md

-This directory contains the Forecaster module to retrieve forecast from a BOPTEST testcase, which is needed for predictive controllers.
+This directory contains the Forecaster module to retrieve forecast from a BOPTEST test case, which is needed for predictive controllers.
-This module uses the data_manager object of a test case to read the deterministic forecast from the testcase wrapped.fmu.
+This module uses the data_manager object of a test case to read the deterministic forecast from the test case FMU.
 In future developments it will be possible to request stochastic forecast with a predefined distribution over the deterministic forecast for research purposes.
 This distribution will be added on the top of the